tracking-exposed/trex/README.md

-# web-extension reviewer, please read this
+# web-extension reviewer? please do this:

     npm install
     npm run build

-This build the development version, product it is not minify
+The command above produce the in **development release**, the results it is *not minify* and is in `build/`.
+If you run:

     npm run build:dist

-This build the release version, it the .zip I upload in Firefox and Chrome store
+This produces the **distributed** release, in the directory `dist` you should find `extension.zip` which is distributed in Mozilla and Chrome add-ons stores.

 # TL;DR